iPzard/mkvtoolnix-batch-tool/README.md

 <br><br>

 ## 🔨 Merging subtitles
-When merging subtitles, each subdirectory ***must*** contain one video file and at least one subtitle file, otherwise the directory will be skipped.
-Other non-video, non-subtitle files, may be included and will be ignored.
-The language of each subtitle file is determined automatically by parsing through text in the files.<br><br>
+MKVToolNix Batch Tool is equipped to understanding your intentions; you may have a folder of movies, each in their own subdirectory containing the movie and its subtitles file(s), or you may have the season(s) of a TV show, with a directory/directories containing several episodes and their matching subtitles files.<br><br>

+When there's only one video file in a directory, all subtitle files in that same directory will be merged into the video, regardless of the subtitle file name.
+However, when there are multiple videos in a directory, they will only be merged with subtitle files that contain their full name within (or as) their name.<br><br>

+Directories containing no video files, no subtitle files, or multiple video files with subtitle files that don't have matching names, will be skipped.
+Non-video, non-subtitle files in directories <i>(e.g., movie poster jpg file)<i> may be included and will be ignored.<br><br>

-The language that matches your <b>Default language track</b> from the settings page (defaults to English) will be set as the default subtitle track on your videos.<br><br>
+ The language of each subtitle file is determined automatically by parsing through text in the files, the language that matches your <b>Default language track</b> from the settings page (defaults to English) will be set as the default subtitle track on your merged videos.<br><br>

-**Directory example:**
+**Example (e.g., movies):**
 <pre>
   <code>
     📂Movies